-Civic 50 honorees continue to exemplify one of the core tenets of corporate citizenship: "doing well by doing good".
+The Civic 50 honorees continue to exemplify one of the core tenets of corporate citizenship: doing well by doing good.
 The 2018 honorees demonstrate that integrating community engagement initiatives into business strategy can support business interests.
-The 2018 honorees are using community engagement to drive key business functions, including employee engagement (86 percent), marketing/PR (78 percent), diversity and inclusion (74 percent), skill development (74 percent) and stakeholder relations (56 percent)
+The 2018 honorees are using community engagement to drive key business functions, including employee engagement (86 percent), marketing/PR (78 percent), diversity and inclusion (74 percent), skill development (74 percent) and stakeholder relations (56 percent).

-Leading innovations for purpose at work, Civic 50 honorees have found community engagement as a meaningful and valuable investment to inspire employee changemakers and create a strong culture of giving back.
-68 percent of Civic 50 companies include community engagement as a formal component of employees' performance reviews, an increase from 62 percent in 2017.
+Leading innovations for purpose at work, The Civic 50 honorees have found community engagement as a meaningful and valuable investment to inspire employee changemakers and create a strong culture of giving back.
+Sixty-eight percent of The Civic 50 companies include community engagement as a formal component of employees' performance reviews, an increase from 62 percent in 2017.